The Sacramento County Office of Education (SCOE) published

 The History Publications Committee of the State Capitol Division, California Retired Teachers Association (CRTA), studied the photographs thoroughly and concluded the exposures were made approximately in the year 1902.
 If you look carefully at one photograph, you will find a portable blackboard with the name of the school and the date, February 2, 1902.
 Can you find it?

 Dick Rogers, retired Director of Instructional Material Services, Sacramento City Unified School District, found the original, rare photographic album in a storage closet at the district's previous headquarters, located at 16th and N Streets.
 The storage closet was in the office of Dr. Ed O'Reilly, who held the position of Deputy Superintendent.

-The CRTA Committee determined that the photo album Dick Rogers found is probably the original copy of these unusual prints.
-It is likely the photographer made the 8" x 10" sample album with the hopes of selling the collection to interested individuals or schools.
+The CRTA Committee determined that the photo album Dick Rogers found was probably the original copy of these unusual prints.
+The photographer likely made the 8" x 10" sample album with the hopes of selling the collection to interested individuals or schools.
 No duplicate set owned by individuals or local libraries has been found, so we are fortunate to be able to share this glimpse of Sacramento County Schools at the beginning of the twentieth century.